🚀

 Avoid the usual pitfalls

 People usually overlook the importance of such document and think that a quick description of their idea or concept will be sufficient by itself.
 Sometimes - unfortunately - you will deal with “yes man” sales people less interested in making the right product than actually getting the business into the door.
-Remember that how you execute only matters and drafting your PRD correctly can ensure that your main engineering or manufacturing partners are well aligned on your vision.
-Ultimately, you want to leverage their technical expertise to fulfill your need, not their interpretation of whatever they think your need is.

 People would also use the method of “minimal effort” which consists of looking for an existing product as close as possible to their target to use as a reference then contact the product’s manufacturer and work from there.
-While this method seem to make sense, the factory you have found may not have in-house engineering resources to perform the customization you’re after and/or the customization you are requesting may turn out to be heavier than expected.
-Having a well-drafted PRD ensures the right amount of resources can be allocated to your project.

 Create a supply-market fit